Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 - 6,000
 - 6,500

-in the options book there was also data for all the greeks and Implied volatility for the above strikes
+in the options book there was also data for all the greeks, Implied volatility ect.. for the above strikes

 So Round 3 had two parts: